 Common Investment Fraud Questions

 If you have questions regarding your investment fraud or stockbroker misconduct case, please contact our securities arbitration and litigation attorneys.
 Here is a list of frequently asked questions you might have in regard to investment fraud and misconduct issues.
-If you would like specific answers that relate to your unique situation, simply contact our firm to allow one of our attorneys to review your case.
+If you would like specific answers that relate to your unique situation, simply contact our New York City law firm to allow one of our attorneys to review your case.

 What is a fiduciary duty?